orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-Whether it is databases, or user interfaces or programming languages, we want separability between the layers of ap
+Whether it is databases, or user interfaces or programming languages, we want separability between the layers of applications.
+Where interfaces are just themes. ...

 ---